piyawattop/sw-autoit/README.md

 > Change SwExporter log location
 > Change log folder for autoit program
 ```
-And set file path to your location and then Using autoit to decode Json from log file
+And using autoit to play for you

+... don't forget to Arena!!